hellohaptik/docs_haptik/docs/bot-builder/integrations/additional-apis.md

 ```
 1. node_name: Name of the node, node name should be unique

-2. question(user says): user says to detect this faq node, multiple user says for single node can be passed as pipe(|)  separated values(ref the sample row in image above)
+2. Question(User Says): Independent Responses under User Says to detect this FAQ node.
+Multiple user says for single node can be passed as pipe(|) separated values(refer the sample row in image above)

 3. answer(bot says): A node can have single or multiple bot says, to pass multiple bot says use `<m>` tag as delimiter
 ```